RyanTheOptimist/httpbis-h3-websockets/draft-hamilton-httpbis-h3-websockets.md

 # Introduction

 {{!RFC8441}} defines an extension to HTTP/2 which is also useful in HTTP/3.
-This extension makes use of an HTTP/2 setting.
-Appendix A.3 of [HTTP3] describes the required updates for HTTP/2 settings to be used with HTTP/3.
+This extension makes use of an HTTP/2 setting.  {{Appendix A.3 of HTTP3}}
+describes the required updates for HTTP/2 settings to be used with HTTP/3.